 Notification to Inmate of Parole Decision

 An inmate serving a non-life sentence whose case has been considered under Parole Decision Guidelines receives a Notice of Tentative Action.
 It leads him step by step to show him how and why the Board arrived at its tentative decision.
 Reports from the DOC of misconduct of the offender usually result in parole postponement or cancellation.
-Reports of outstanding conduct and rehabilitative efforts on the part of the inmate can result in the Board advancing a TPM up to one year through the Performance Incentive Credit (PIC) Program discussed below.
+Reports of outstanding conduct and rehabilitative efforts on the part of the inmate can result in the Board advancing a TPM up to a year through the Performance Incentive Credit (PIC) Program discussed below.
 If the inmate thinks an error has been made in the Guidelines computations, he has 30 days in which he may request re-computation.

 An inmate serving a life sentence who is denied parole is sent a letter informing him of the decision and giving reasons without disclosing confidential sources of information or possibly discouraging diagnostic opinions.
 The letter also advises him of his next consideration month and year.

 An inmate scheduled for release will be reevaluated prior to his TPM.
 If that review is favorable, a parole certificate will be issued approximately 14 days before his release date and the inmate will be notified by letter.
 A decision to grant parole is always tentative and may be changed at any time prior to the inmate’s actual release.